 Foreign currency risk is the risk that changes in the exchange rates will adversely affect the fair market value of the investment or a deposit.
-The Plan is exposed to foreign currency risk through its investments in an international equity mutual fund.
+The Plan is exposed to foreign currency risk through investments in international equity mutual funds.
 Investments in international equities are limited by the Policy's target asset allocation for that asset class.
 The target for international equities is 8% of the total portfolio.
-The international fund comprised 9% of total investments as of September 30, 2017.
+The international fund comprised 8% of total investments as of September 30, 2018.